 Over the years, the defense sector found ways to apply 3D printing in many areas – On the ground, in the air, and at sea.
 With this latest project, the US army is literally diving into a 3D printing relatively unknown area: Under the sea.
 For this new endeavor, Oak Ridge National Laboratory (ORNL) partnered with the U.S. Navy’s Disruptive Technology Lab to help create a 3D-printed submarine hull, the first in military history.
 By using ORNL’s FDM Big Area Additive Manufacturing (BAAM) technology, the team produced a 30-foot concept hull with 6 carbon fiber composite material sections, which was produced faster and cheaper than it would have been using traditional manufacturing methods.
 Although still in testing, the signs are good that there will be more 3D-printed submarines diving through the oceans soon.

-What do you think of the use of 3D printing technologies by the military?
+What do you think of these examples of applications for additive manufacturing in the defense sector?
 Let us know in a comment below or on our LinkedIn, Facebook, and Twitter pages!
 Don’t forget to sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!
 You can also find all our videos on our YouTube channel.